IsidreMas/Astar/maps_data/FILE_INFO.md

-Information about data files content and format (To be edited)
+Information about data files (stored in local) content and format (To be edited)